noahfalk/opentelemetry-dotnet/example3/readme.md

 Gauge g = new Gauge(source, "temperature");
 Counter c = new Counter(source, "hats-sold");
 ````
+    If this were are only reason to have a factory we'd be better off implementing the pattern above and not having
+    a factory, thus we can't use this one as the justification.
+  - Matching precedent in other metric APIs.
+The transformation from SomeFactory.CreateCounter() to new Counter() is
+    a pretty straightforward and mechanical change.
+Its a subjective educated guess that users aren't going to
+    be care about it and that overall they will appreciate the simplicty of 'new Counter()' instead.
+If we did
+    see bad feedback we could always change course.

 ## Should we standardize that all dimension values are strings or do we need to allow a broader set of types?

+Proposed answer: Yes, we should standardize dimension values as strings

 Early on the System.Diagnostics.Activity type used strings for its Tags property but OpenTelemetry wanted
 to support non-string types such as numbers, lists, maps, etc. We needed to create alternate APIs to
 allow users to pass in these other data types which made the API messier than it would have been if we
 had designed for this requirement up-front.
 Metric dimension values appear similar to tags so it is
 natural to wonder would we be making the same mistake if we defined them to be strings?

-Proposed answer: Yes, we should standardize dimension values as strings

 Email discussion: